 2. Getting the customer loyalty of 2500 people by the end of the campaign, to form a community around the brand.
 The loyalty should be defined as “returning at least once a month to the location”.

 3. Creating brand awareness to determine profile magazines, communication platforms, and social media influencers to create content writing around the brand.

 Choosing the communication strategy

 As part of the promotion campaign, we will focus on several strategic pillars in order to reach our set goals.
 They will be used for the main purpose of increasing Madame B’s reputation and, therefore, attracting new customers and retaining existing ones.

 Advertising is the paid and impersonal communication with the market.
 It is impersonal because the message is transmitted to the audience by an object and not by a person.
 It is also paid as the broadcasters are paid to do so.

 We chose this component of the communication mix because it is necessary to achieve the goal of increasing awareness.

-Since we are targeting a young audience who does not watch TV much longer, we will use as media channels the social networks (Facebook, Instagram,) and the new website that have created for the restaurant.
+Since we are targeting a young audience who does not watch TV much longer, we will use as media channels the social networks (Facebook, Instagram,) and the new website that has created for the restaurant.
 The publicity will thus be able to reach a mass audience within the target audience.
 Specifically, we used advertising as follows: